soniah770/spacex-launches/README.md

 # Spacex-Launches

-setup and configuration with TypeScript, React,MUI and Tanstack Query ,Zustand.
+setup and configuration with TypeScript, React,MUI and React Query ,Zustand.

 | Tool        | Purpose                                           |
 | ----------- | ------------------------------------------------- |